College of Health and Human Services

 By clicking the Academic Departments category on the sidebar to the left you can read more about some of the specialized study opportunities available to motivated students at Southern.
 Feel free to contact us with requests for further information.

 HOW TO FIND US

-The offices of the School of Health and Human Services are located in ENB110.
+The offices of the College of Health and Human Services are located in ENB110.
 Call (203) 392-8047 for directions, or find us on the campus map.

 find campus events